labust/csbenchlab_mat/doc/Examples.md

 Now, we define the environment experiments.
 Click on the `Experiments` node in the tree view.
 Click on the `Add experiment` button.
 This will create a new experiment with the default name `New_experiment`.
 In this example, we will leave it as `Experiment1`.
 The ['Experiment'](./Concepts.md#experiment) is described by the system initial conditions, system parameters and the reference signals.
 Insert `[0, 0]` as the system initial condition, which means that the system starts at rest.
 By default, the reference signals include `Zero` and `Step` references.
 Click on the `Select reference` and select the `Step` reference, which can be parametrized as described [here](./MatlabModel.md#stepreferenceparams).
 The reference parameters are stored as the `RefParams` field of the `Experiment` parameters.
 By clicking the `Save to workspace` button, the parameters will be saved to the matlab workspace.
 You can modify the parameters in the workspace and click on the `Load from workspace` (or `Refresh parameters`) button to load the modified parameters back to the Environment.
 Finally, click on the `Save changes` button to save the experiment configuration to the Environment.

+Finally, we add the Metric (Plot) to be generated after successful simulation.
+Select `Metrics` and click on the `Add metric` button.
+Select `out_with_ref.m` file which is the plot that displays reference values with system output of each controller in the simulation.

 After adding both controllers, the Environment tree should look like this: